5 Ways to Live Disease Free and Healthy

 For those that do not smoke, drink, or casually use recreational drugs, don't be too quick to judge or put your noses up.
 Everyone has vices that can sometimes be even worse than the aforementioned things.
 There are many habits that aren't good for us that people still continue.
 Incessantly eating cookies, cakes, soda, chips and other forms of junk food or sugary products are also very bad and toxic to the body.
 Sugar is a bad and prevalent addiction that skates along without the negative stigma of drugs.
 No one is above anyone else; What's bad for the body is bad for the body, and everyone can benefit from moderation.

-Meditating and relieving stressing is very important for overall health.
+Meditating and relieving stress are very important for overall health.
 Medical studies have proven that regular meditation relieves stress, hypertension, blood pressure, and helps expel negative energy.
 Meditation is an extremely relaxing tension reliever that people would begin to enjoy or look forward to at the end of a stressful day.
+According to scientific data compiled in the article, “7 Ways Meditation Can Actually Change the Brain.”
+Forbes, Forbes Magazine, 10 Dec.
+2021, the author Alice G. Walton writes how meditation has been linked to several neurological benefits.

 Many people get turned off to things like meditation because they find it very hippie-like or new age-y.
 Regardless, meditation is very practical and the benefits are very real.